Submit Request

 Introduction: Why App Cost Is a Range

-"How much does it cost to build an app?" — we hear this question in every other client meeting.
+"How much does app development cost?" — we hear this question in every other client meeting.
 And the honest answer is always the same: it depends on the task.
-Mobile app pricing in 2026 can range from $3,000 for a simple business card app to $100,000+ for a complex fintech platform.
+In the UK, app development costs in 2026 range from around £8,000 for a simple app to £150,000+ for a complex fintech or marketplace platform.
+This guide breaks down exactly what drives that range, with realistic £ budgets for each type of app.

 The problem is that most articles online either understate prices (to attract leads) or quote astronomical sums (to sell at a premium).
 At Vitarum, we work on a Fixed Price model — and for this, we need to estimate projects as accurately as possible before they start.
 Over years of practice, we've accumulated enough data to give you a realistic picture.